coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/user-switching/readme.txt

 [I am accepting sponsorships via the GitHub Sponsors program](https://github.com/sponsors/johnbillion) and any support you can give will help me maintain this plugin and keep it free for everyone.
 ## Changelog ##

+### 1.12.1 (9 July 2026) ###

+- Fixes a hardcoded period after the "Switch back" link that could break punctuation in non-English languages
+- Switches to `wp_print_inline_script_tag()` for the inline script
+- Styling tweaks for the Switch Back button in the footer
+- Confirms full compatibility with PHP 8.5

 ### 1.12.0 (24 May 2026) ###

 - Introduces the ability to switch users from the WordPress Command Palette